 As we age, healthy skin loses some of its natural volume which contributes to the development of wrinkles and a face that looks hollower than it used to.
 This decline in volume typically begins in your early to mid-30s so the sooner you start to use retinol products, the more effective they will be.
-Fortunately, when you apply retinol topically it helps to combat the appearance of wrinkles and hollowness by increasing the skin’s ability to retain moisture.
+Fortunately, when you apply retinol topically, like with a retinol moisturizer, it helps to combat the appearance of wrinkles and hollowness by increasing the skin’s ability to retain moisture.
 As your skin becomes more hydrated, your face will appear fuller and the skin smoother.

 Exfoliates the Skin

 Retinol can also help to exfoliate healthy skin, unclogging pores and sloughing away dead skin cells from the surface of the skin.
 Having clear pores allows other products to penetrate deeper into the skin, making them more effective.
 The benefits of exfoliation can also help reduce the appearance of fine lines and wrinkles by buffing away the surface layers of skin, leaving fresher younger-looking skin exposed.
 Exposing these new layers of skin also aids in evening your complexion and minimizing the visibility of acne scarring.

 Helps Soften Age Spots & Evens Skin Tone

 Not only can retinol help to reduce the appearance of acne scars, but it can aid in visibly softening age spots while evening your skin tone and improving your complexion.
 Our Kate Somerville Skin Health Experts report that clinic clients with mild discoloration have seen a noticeable improvement after three to six months of regular use while more severe cases may require up to twelve months of use before you see significant results.